 Skaði then takes a snake and ties it so that the venom drips down in Loki’s face.

-Loki’s wife Sigyn stand beside him, and manages to catch the drops of venom with a bowl before they touch him.
+Loki’s wife Sigyn stands beside him, and manages to catch the drops of venom with a bowl before they touch him.

 The bowl fills eventually though, and when she empties it out the venom drips onto and burns Loki’s face horribly, resulting in a furious convulsion from Loki — which is said to be the cause of every earthquake since.